This page documents integrated inquiry (IQ) programs currently designed and approved to fill Arts & Sciences integration requirements.

 Western Roots (HUM, LCD)

 What conditions and concerns shaped the history, literature, and art of the ancient Mediterranean world?
 Why did the cultures of Greece, Rome, and the Near East come to inspire key Western institutions and values?
 What do we gain by studying ancient cultures, not just as our monolithic "foundations" but also with an appreciation for the alien, the inconsistent, and the ambiguous?
 Our cultural ancestors prove most valuable when we recognize this range of qualities in them, and the courses in this IQ give students the critical tools to do so.
-Students who complete this IQ acquire a deeper knowledge of one or more of the "foundational" ancient Mediterranean cultures, in the process learning to interpret both textual and material primary sources.
+Students who complete this IQ acquire a deeper knowledge of one or more of the "foundational" ancient Mediterranean cultures and, in the process, learn to interpret both textual and material primary sources.

 Note: Students complete two courses, each from a different department outside of their major.